Watney first on PGA Tour to test positive for coronavirus - WHIZ News

 The tour said in a statement it has started its response plan, which includes those who have had close contact with Watney.
 It said it would have no further statement.

-Taylor, who at 6 under after 36 holes was inside the cut line, said he had no close contact with Watney on Thursday, and he washed his hands immediately after the round.
+Taylor, who made the cut with two strokes to spare, said he had no close contact with Watney on Thursday, and he washed his hands immediately after the round.

 “Nick never coughed or sneezed, so I feel comfortable,” he said.